BDC Hamburger Icon

 The chief marketing officer is responsible for planning, developing and implementing the organization’s marketing strategy, including brand identity and advertising.
 They also handle the web design process, trade shows, email marketing campaigns, promotions, social media marketing, events and more.

-Many of these marketing responsibilities include digital technology, such as high-end computers for graphic design; external technology vendors, such as Google for advertising; CRM systems, big data insights; and artificial intelligence.
+Many of these marketing responsibilities include digital technology, such as high-end computers for graphic design, external technology vendors for advertising, CRM systems, big data solutions and artificial intelligence tools.

 The CMO’s focus is external.
 This executive communicates the organization’s marketing message to current and potential customers to increase brand awareness, improve market perception, and ultimately increase sales and boost profitability.